firezone/firezone/rust/gui-client/docs/manual_testing.md

 # No Internet

-Given Firezone is signed in and not running, when you disconnect from the Internet and start Firezone, then Firezone should show an error and quit.
+Given Firezone is signed in and not running, when you disconnect from the Internet and start Firezone, then Firezone will wait for Internet and retry the connection.